awsdocs/aws-private-ca-user-guide/doc_source/PCACertInstall.md

 }
 ```

-## Installing a Subordinate CA Certificate Hosted by ACM Private CA<a name="InstallSubordinateInternal"></a>
+## If you are installing a subordinate CA certificate hosted by ACM Private CA<a name="InstallSubordinateInternal"></a>

 You can use the AWS Management Console to create and install a certificate for your ACM Private CA hosted subordinate CA\.

 **To create and install a certificate for your ACM Private CA hosted subordinate CA**

-1. Do one of the following:
+1. Begin as required by the following conditions:
-   + If you previously created a subordinate CA and chose **Get started** from the **Success\!** window, you were sent directly to the **Install subordinate CA certificate** console\.
+   + If you previously created a subordinate CA and chose **Install CA certificate** from the **Success\!** window, you were sent directly to the **Install subordinate CA certificate** wizard\.
-   + If you chose to postpone certificate installation, you can open the ACM Private CA console at [https://console\.aws\.amazon\.com/acm\-pca/home](https://console.aws.amazon.com/acm-pca/home) and begin installation by choosing a subordinate CA with status **Pending Certificate** or **Active**\.
-Choose **Actions**, **Install CA Certificate** to open the **Install subordinate CA certificate** wizard\.
+   + If you postponed certificate installation, open the ACM Private CA console at [https://console\.aws\.amazon\.com/acm\-pca/home](https://console.aws.amazon.com/acm-pca/home)\.
+On the **List certificate authorities** page, choose a subordinate CA with status **Pending Certificate** or **Active**\.
+Then choose **Actions**, **Install CA Certificate** to open the **Install subordinate CA certificate** wizard\.
-   + If a CA on the **Private CAs** page has a status of **Pending Certificate**, choose it to see the **Action required** box\.
-Then choose **Import a CA certificate**\.

 1. On the **Install subordinate CA certificate** page, choose **ACM Private CA** to install a certificate that is managed by ACM Private CA\.
 Then choose **Next**\.

-1. Under **Select parent ACM Private CA**, choose an available CA from the **Parent private CA** list\.
+1. On the **Configure CA certificate** page, under **Select parent ACM Private CA**, choose a CA from the **Parent private CA** list\.

 1. Under **Specify the subordinate CA certificate parameters**, specify the following certificate parameters:
-   + **Validity** — The years, months, or days when the subordinate CA certificate will expire\.
+   + **Validity value** and **Validity type** — Specifies the time until the CA certificate expires\.
+The value is an integer; the type is **Years**, **Months**, or **Days**\.
+The ACM Private CA default validity period for a root CA certificate is 10 years\.
 **Note**
 The expiration date of the subordinate CA certificate cannot be later than the expiration date of the parent CA certificate\.
-   + **Signature algorithm** — The signing algorithm to use when the subordinate CA issues new certificates\.
+   + **Signature algorithm** — This specifies the signing algorithm to use when the subordinate CA issues new certificates\.
+Only algorithms compatible with the parent CA certificate are offered as options\.
    + **Path length** — The number of trust layers that the subordinate CA can add when signing new certificates\.
-A path length of zero \(the default\) means that only end\-entity certificates and not CA certificates can be created\.
+A path length of zero \(the default\) means that only end\-entity certificates, and not CA certificates, can be created\.
 A path length of one or more means that the subordinate CA may issue certificates to create additional CAs subordinate to it\.
    + **Template ARN** — The ARN of the configuration template for this CA certificate\.
 The template changes if you change the specified **Path length**\.
 If you create a certificate using the CLI [issue\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/issue-certificate.html) command or API [IssueCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_IssueCertificate.html) action, you must specify the ARN manually\.
-For information about available CA certificate templates, see [Understanding Certificate Templates](UsingTemplates.md)\.
+For information about available CA certificate templates, see [Understanding certificate templates](UsingTemplates.md)\.

    Choose **Next**\.

-1. On the **Review and generate** page, confirm that your configuration is correct and choose **Generate**\.
-ACM Private CA exports a CSR for your CA, issues a CA certificate from the parent CA and template you selected, and imports the CA certificate\.
+1. On the **Review and generate** page, confirm that your configuration is correct and choose **Confirm and install**\.
+ACM Private CA exports a CSR for your subordinate CA, issues a CA certificate from the parent CA and template you selected, and imports the CA certificate\.

-## Installing a Subordinate CA Certificate Signed by an External Parent CA<a name="InstallSubordinateExternal"></a>
+## Installing a subordinate CA certificate signed by an external parent CA<a name="InstallSubordinateExternal"></a>

-After you create a subordinate private CA as described in [Creating a CA \(Console\)](PcaCreateCa.md#CA-procedures), you have the option of activating it by installing a CA certificate signed by an external signing authority\.
+After you create a subordinate private CA as described in [Procedure for creating a CA \(console\)](Create-CA-console.md) or [Procedure for creating a CA \(CLI\) ](Create-CA-CLI.md), you have the option of activating it by installing a CA certificate signed by an external signing authority\.
 Signing your subordinate CA certificate with an external CA requires that you first set up the external signing authority, or arrange for the use of one\.

 **Note**
 Procedures for creating or obtaining an external CA are outside the scope of this guide\.

-Once you have the subordinate CA and the external parent CA, you need to complete the following tasks:
+When you have the subordinate CA and the external parent CA, you need to complete the following tasks:

 1. Obtain a certificate signing request \(CSR\) from ACM Private CA\.